CobaltFusion/DebugViewPP/README.md

 **ClockTime**: when enabled the time is displayed as provided by the system's real-time clock (RTC).
 Such a timestamp has a 16ms resolution.
 When disabled, time is displayed as a relative time to the first message, however this timestamp is obtained from the High-Performance Counter (HPC) which typically has a sub-microsecond resolution.

 The resolution should not be confused with accuracy here, the recorded timestamp is not the actual time the message occured, it is the time the message was received by DebugView++.
-Also there is no quarantee that the time between occurance and reception of messages is constant, *however* in practive this is **pretty** constant :)
+Also there is no quarantee that the time between occurance and reception of messages is constant, *however* in practice this is **pretty** constant :)

 How to build